Metrical theorems on systems of affine forms: Proof of Theorem

 Note that in fact we get the stronger inequality

 in the set considered.
-This follows as an invertible matrix can only distort the unit cube by a specified amount and the fact that the inhomogeneous variables are full in the interval.
-This is much stronger than the defining inequality of the set $ {\rm Bad}_{0, \mbf{\alpha}}(m, m)$ in this special case.
-This feature also applies to the more general setting when $m+u \leq n$ and further underlines the quantitative difference between the case $m+u \leq n$ and the converse $m+u > n$.
+This follows as an invertible matrix can only distort the unit ball by a specified amount.
+This is much stronger than the defining inequality of the set $ {\rm Bad}(m, m, 0)$ in this special case.
+This feature also applies to the more general setting when $m+u \leq n$ and further underlines the qualitative difference between the case $m+u \leq n$ and the converse $m+u > n$.

 We now give a full proof in the case $m + u \leq n$.
 We will argue much in the spirit of the above.
-For a generic $X \in \mb{R}^{mn}$, the matrix $\tilde{X}$ in \eqref{eq:3} has full rank.
+Fix $X \in \R^{mn}$ such that the matrix $\wtilde{X}$ in \eqref{eq:3} has full rank.
+By \cite[Lemma 3.9]{FKMS}, the set of such $X$ is hyperplane winning.
 Performing Gaussian elimination on the columns of a matrix of the form of \eqref{eq:3} implies the existence of an invertible $(n \times n)$-matrix $E(X)$ such that

-Applying this matrix from the right to a vector $(\mbf{p}, \mbf{q})$, we see that
+Applying this matrix from the right to a vector $(\pp, \qq)$, we see that

-Multiplication by the matrix $E$ on the right hand side only serves to distort the unit cube in the absolute value to a different parallelipiped depending on $X$.
+Multiplication by the matrix $E$ on the right hand side only serves to distort the unit ball in the absolute value to a different parallelepiped depending on $X$.
 This induces a different norm on the image, but by equivalence of norms on Euclidean spaces, this distortion can be absorbed in a positive constant.
 In other words,

-for all $\left(\mathbf{p, q}\right)\in \mb Z^u \times \mb{Z}^{m} \setminus \{\mbf{0}\}$, where $\tilde{\alpha} = \alpha E(X)^{-1}$.
+for all $\left(\mathbf{p, q}\right)\in \Z^u \times \Z^{m} \setminus \{\0\}$, where $\wtilde{\bfalpha} = \bfalpha E(X)^{-1}$.

 Finally, since the norm is the \emph{supremum} norm, we get